Perturbative sigma models, elliptic cohomology and the Witten genus: Introduction

-Throughout, $X$ will denote an oriented, closed smooth manifold, and ${\sf Mfld}$ will denote the category of smooth manifolds and smooth maps.
-For a smooth manifold~$X$, $C^\infty(X)=C^\infty(X,\C)$ will denote the algebra of complex-valued function on~$X$.
+Throughout, $X$ will denote an oriented, closed, smooth manifold, and ${\sf Mfld}$ will denote the category of smooth manifolds and smooth maps.
+For a smooth manifold~$X$, $C^\infty(X)=C^\infty(X,\C)$ will denote the algebra of complex-valued smooth functions on~$X$.